MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/solution-guides/Appendix-B--Setting-Up-the-Test-Environment.md

 ---
 title: Appendix B Setting Up the Test Environment
 description:
-author: femila
+author: billmath
+ms.author: billmath
 manager: femila
-ms.date: 07/13/2016
+ms.date: 09/29/2016
 ms.topic: article
 ms.prod: windows-server-threshold
 ms.service: active-directory
-ms.technology:
+ms.technology: identity-adds
 ---

 # Appendix B: Setting Up the Test Environment

->Applies To: Windows Server Technical Preview
+>Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 This topic outlines the steps to build a hands-on lab to test Dynamic Access Control.
 The instructions are meant to be followed sequentially because there are many components that have dependencies.